 C. Reasonable Force Permitted

-1. In removing a student with an IEP from school grounds, a building administrator, other crisis team members, or the officer or other agents of the charter school, whether or not members of a crisis team, may use reasonable force when it is necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another
+1. In removing a student with an IEP from school grounds, a building administrator, other crisis team members, or the school resource officer or other agents of the charter school, whether or not members of a crisis team, may use reasonable force when it is necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another

 2. In removing a student with an IEP from school grounds, police liaison officers and charter school personnel are further prohibited from engaging in the following conduct: